drdna/WheatBlastEvolution/ARG/README.md

 ```
 b.
 Use Fig6_ARG.R script to build chromopaintings of chromosome 2 for representative PoL1/PoT members and hypothetical donor isolates

 c.
-Manually merge and edit the resulting pdfs in Illustrator.
+Manually merge and edit the resulting pdfs in Illustrator:

 ![TreeSequence.png](/ARG/tanglegram-ML-trees.png)

 ## 5. Determine times to most recent recombination events